AI tools in projects and assignments

 Use by lecturers for assessments: AI chatbots can help lecturers in creating assessments (including different versions of an assignment), answer models, and rubrics.

-How to assess in assignments and projects
+How to assess assignments and projects

 Invigilated exams versus assignments and projects